 No worries, I got your back.
 The short answer is dedication and persistence and you’re good to go.
 For a detailed answer, read this article till the end. 😀

-You should only step into this field when you are genuinely interested, otherwise, you will soon get disappointed.
-It’s definitely not a scheme to make some quick bucks.
+You should only step into this field when you are genuinely interested, otherwise, you will soon be disappointed.
+It’s not a scheme to make some quick bucks.

 On the other hand, if you have a genuine interest to learn and a passion to work hard then it’s one of the most lucrative and hot career options in the technology industry.